RealDaniG/QFS/docs/TEST_INVENTORY.md

 ## Category 5: v13 ATLAS API Tests (LEGACY - EXCLUDED)

-**Rationale:** These tests are for the v13 ATLAS API layer, which is separate from v15 governance.
-They remain valid for ATLAS but are not part of the v15 governance audit scope.
+**Rationale:** These tests are for the v13 ATLAS API layer, which is separate from current baseline governance.
+They remain valid for ATLAS but are not part of the current baseline governance audit scope.

 - `v13/atlas/src/tests/test_transactions_api_boundary.py` - LEGACY (API layer)
 - `v13/atlas/src/tests/test_qfs_client.py` - LEGACY (API client)